AlexPitTech/coupons-test/README.md

 where parser name is specified in configuration file.

-And starting queue, do not forget to setup redis, databaseor etc driver!
+And starting queue, do not forget to setup redis, database or etc driver!

     php artisan queue:work